Victor-Rebuild/vicos-oelinux-1.6-rebuild/README.md

-# vicos-oelinux
+# vicos-oelinux-1.6-nosign

 This repository contains the embedded OS that runs on victor hardware.
-If you are looking for victor embedded firmware, robotics, animation and engine layers checkout [victor](https://github.com/kercre123/victor).
+If you are looking for victor embedded firmware, robotics, animation and engine layers checkout [victor-1.6-rebuild](https://github.com/Switch-modder/victor-1.6-rebuild).
-`vicos-oelinux` *is* the repo you are looking for if you want to create a full OTA.
+`vicos-oelinux-1.6-nosign` *is* the repo you are looking for if you want to create a full OTA.
 It includes stuff like victor as submodules.

 ## Build Instructions